 But to understand how to intervene is another matter altogether.
 This is where your therapeutic orientation shows up.
 Truth detection, like couples therapy, is an emerging social science.

-It's important for a couples therapist to determine what sort of lies and deception are involved in a marital betrayal.
+It’s important for a couples therapist to determine what sort of lies and deception are involved.
 Dr. Ellyn Bader, in her Developmental Model of couples therapy, describes four main categories of lies that may occur in marriages: Loving Lies, Conflict-Avoiding Lies, Passive-Aggressive Lies, and the Big Fat Felony Lies.

 Dr. Bader reminds us that although deception is a barrier to intimacy, everyone rationalizes a need to deceive at one point or another.
 Dr. Bader also coined the controversial notion of the Liar-Invitee, and wrote a book on patterns of marital deception.
 I will be addressing some of these concepts in an upcoming post.